 Located throughout Guelph are more than a dozen City-owned pieces of outdoor and indoor public art and historical monuments.
 Situated in City parks, streets, squares, and on the grounds of municipal buildings, these works enrich the urban landscape with both an artistic and historic layer.

 The ever-growing City of Guelph collection is diverse in medium and form.
-The earliest piece in the collection, The Blacksmith Fountain, dates back to 1885 and new pieces will be added to the collection throughout the coming years.
+The earliest piece in the collection, The Blacksmith Fountain, dates back to 1885 and the newest piece, Remember Flanders by sculptor Ruth Abernethy, was accessioned into the collection in June of 2015.

-Over the spring and summer of 2012, two of Guelph’s most recognized public art works were restored.
+- Over the spring and summer of 2012, two of Guelph’s most recognized public art works were restored, the Family Fountain and the Blacksmith Fountain.